 You may be entitled to a tax credit if you were permanently and totally disabled when you retired.
-For information on this credit, see Publication 524.
+For information on this credit, see Publica-

 Beginning on the day after you reach minimum retirement age, payments you receive are taxable as a pension or annuity.
-Report the payments on lines 16a and 16b of Form 1040, or on lines 12a and 12b of Form 1040A.
+Report the payments on Form 1040, lines 16a and 16b or on Form 1040A, lines 12a and 12b.